-If you have been following my stories on Instagram and my feed in Facebook, you will have seen I decided to start working on my family room.
+If you have been following, you will have seen I decided to start working on my family room.
 I’ve torn down the ceiling and replacing it with antique barn roof shingles in a coffered form.

 In order to get that process started, I had to clear out the room.
 Not to mention all the

 junk goodies stored in it waiting for our house to be done.
 This mirror was one of them.

 While my living room is also a holding area for now (yes, I’m in chaos around here!!), I decided to go ahead and put this mirror up in the spot I had been saving it for, even though it’s not done yet.
 Here is my entry wall in the before state.

 What you see is my living room wall that has wallpaper under paint.
 Back in 2003, we moved in and I rolled a topping joint compound over the wall and then painted the green you see.
 Long story there, and I will share that one day.
 However, this is a quick fix for me.